LiU-AI-Society/MonkeyMadness/README.md

 - Mixup - Mixup mixer : 20 B NN
 - Focus on one class - Herr Nilsson's friend
 - Knowledge distilation - Wisdom extractor
+- F**k around and find out - Do whatever you want

 # Things to try out for yourself